Acropolis of Athens

 Temple of Athena Nike

-On the southwest of the Acropolis is located The Temple of Athena Nike, the smallest temple of them all.
-The designation “nike” means victory.
+On the southwest of the Acropolis is located the Temple of Athena Nike, the smallest temple of them all.
+The designation “Nike” means victory.
 It was built in 420 BC to commemorate the victory of the Greeks in the Battle of Salamis against the Persian Empire.

 The Ionic style monument housed an image of the Goddess of war without wings.
 According to the legend, the statue was wingless so that it could not fly away from Athens.